-- (2) The Reception Board shall, as soon as possible after reception, classify all prisoners sentenced to imprisonment, having regard to their age, character and previous history. - (1) A printed abstract in Malay, approved by the Superinten- Information dent, with translations into English, Chinese, and Iban, relating to the treatment and conduct of prisoners, with a copy of the prison dietaries, shall be kept posted in places accessible to the prisoners; and they shall be read to prisoners who cannot read within 24 hours after admission, and once thereafter in every subsequent period of 3 months.
+20. (1) A printed abstract in Malay, approved by the Director, with translations into English, Chinese and Iban, relating to the treatment and conduct of prisoners, with a copy of the prison dietaries, shall be kept posted in places accessible to the prisoners; and they shall be read to prisoners who cannot read within 24 hours after admission, and once thereafter in every subsequent period of 3 months.

-- (2) A verbal translation of the abstract so posted up shall be made to any prisoner who has no knowledge, or an inadequate knowledge, of Malay or of English and Chinese. - A prisoner who is being removed or transferred from one prison Custody durto another shall, while outside the prison, be kept in the custody of the ingremoval, prison officer directed to convey him.
+(2) A verbal translation of the abstract so posted up shall be made to any prisoner who has no knowledge, or an inadequate knowledge, of Malay or of English and Chinese.

+Custody during removal etc.

+21. A prisoner who is being removed or transferred from one prison to another shall, while outside the prison, be kept in the custody of the prison officer directed to convey him.

-Imprisonment for default or want of sureties
+Imprisonment for default or want of sureties.

-A prisoner committed to prison in default of paying a sum of money or for want of surety shall, on admission, be informed of the means whereby he may obtain his release but, until he obtains his release, every such prisoner shall be subject to these Rules.
+22. A prisoner committed to prison in default of paying a sum of money or for want of surety shall, on admission, be informed of the means whereby he may obtain his release but, until he obtains his release, every such prisoner shall be subject to these Rules.

-Discharge on due date
+Discharge on due date.

-The Officer-in-Charge shall be responsible especially for the due discharge of all prisoners immediately on their becoming entitled to release, whether from expiration of the periods of sentences, or by pardons or commutations, or from remissions of sentences earned under these Rules; and, to ensure accuracy in regard to such remissions, he shall, at least one month before the date of release, check the remission earned by each prisoner.
+23. The Officer-in-Charge shall be responsible especially for the due discharge of all prisoners immediately on their becoming entitled to release, whether from expiration of the periods of sentences, or by pardons or commutations, or from remissions of sentences earned under these Rules; and, to ensure accuracy in regard to such remissions, he shall, at least one month before the date of release, check the remission earned by each prisoner.

-Police supervision
+Police supervision.